Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 #### Section 2a: Social Engineering
 As per the scoping note, it's understood that a developer's workstation has some C2 samples loaded to their workstation.
 They appeared as a result of downloading some recruiter's technical task's archive folder.

 From our understanding of the network above, a developer's workstation would probably be in the Office subnet, and the device would either be ABZ-PC-01 or 02.
-We've also been given the developer's name in question (Rebecca Dean), and so before moving forward in the lab, let's first see; between the devices, which one she's a user in.
+We've also been given the developer's name in question (Rebecca Dean), and so before moving forward in the lab, let's first see; between the devices, which one she's a user of.
 Seeing the triages available, it's noted she's in ABZ-PC-01.

 ![image](lab_qns_images/00_developer_pc.jpg)